 They should have been told when they were baptized in water that they were entering the death of Jesus Christ on the cross.
 They should have been told when they came up out of the water that they now have been resurrected with Christ and raised to the right hand of God in Heaven.
 This is what it means to be born again.

-Usually they are not told this.
+Usually they are not told these things.
 Even if they are, they are not told it again and again and again, Sunday after Sunday, until they accept their position by faith.

 When they do this, what is the next step?
-Let’s see what Paul say is the expected and necessary behavior that must result from putting our attention where Christ and we are at the right hand of God in Heaven.
+Let’s see what Paul says is the expected and necessary behavior that must result from putting our attention where Christ and we are, at the right hand of God in Heaven.

 What are we to do when we realize our new born-again spiritual life is hidden with Christ in God?

 - We are to put to death whatever belongs to our earthly nature.